Repurposing Vacant and Underutilized Buildings | Rochester Structural Engineering

 “Sears at Medley Center”

-HSE is currently working with Passero Associates Engineering and Architecture to develop plans to convert an existing two-story Sears building into a Senior Living complex.
-This exciting project will be one of the first of its kind in the Rochester area.
-The project will include several open air courtyards to create natural light for the interior living spaces.
-Due to the extent of the planned renovations, the building structure will need to be compliant with current codes.
-This will likely require added bracing and shear walls to resist lateral loads.
+HSE worked with Passero Associates to develop plans to convert an existing two-story Sears building into a Senior Living complex.
+This exciting project is currently under construction and will be one of the first of its kind in the Rochester area.
+The project includes demolishing interior sections of the building structure to provide several open-air courtyards.
+These modifications create natural light for the interior living spaces.
+Due to the extent of the planned renovations, the building structure needed to be compliant with current codes.
+This required adding extensive steel bracing and shear walls to resist lateral loading.
 The adaptive re-use of this building could serve as a model for other buildings as the changes in landscape for large retailers have developed over the last few years.